Min-Chih/min-chih/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>

-I'm from Taiwan and before starting my coding journey, I was dedicated to join the business world.
-However, I met a bootcamper from [School of Code](https://www.schoolofcode.co.uk/), and that's how I got involved in the tech world.
+I'm from Taiwan and before starting my coding journey, I was dedicated to joining the business consultancy industry.
+However, I met a bootcamper from [School of Code](https://www.schoolofcode.co.uk/), who shared her great experince there, and that's how I got a ticket to the tech world.
 Here is a brief introduction of me:
 - I am a Graduate Bootcamper from SoC cohort 12 :computer:
 - I like to play water sports (e.g. scuba diving, surfing, swimming) 🏊‍♀️
 - I play tennis since I was in primary school, and I was also a team member of university tennis team 🎾